In-patient luxury rehab center in Thailand

 10. Asking others to bail you out of financial trouble because you gambled the money away

-Although it’s perfectly natural to want to help a friend or family member in need, resolving their financial problems can enable their addiction.
+Although it’s perfectly natural to want to help a friend or family member in need, resolving their financial problems enables their addiction.
 That happens because they keep relying on other people to bail them out.

 gambling-sign